This tutorial will help you become familiar with the process of getting a new product into the IMVU Catalog.

 window will appear.
 This is where you will specify the product you will base your new product on.
 This window gives you a list of base products for you to Derive from, but for our exercise, we are going to manually enter the number for

 , to load the product you will be altering.
 Type in the number and click the

-Next, the following window will appear.
+Next, the above window will appear.
 This is the

 Create Mode Editor

 , and this is were all IMVU products are assembled.
-On the left side is the 3D preview window where your Avatar appears wearing the Tutorial Wings product you are going to Derive from.
+On the left side is the 3D preview window where your Avatar appears wearing the Tshirt product you are going to Derive from.
 On the right side of the window are the various tab functions of the Editor.
-For this tutorial we are only going to change the Texture on these wings, so we will remain in the
+For this tutorial we are only going to change the Texture on this t-shirt itself, so we will remain in the

 to do all of our work.